team-dev-docs/spriteAIDevTesting/dev-docs/context-index.js.md

 In this example:

-1. We import the `Jimp` library (make sure it's installed: `npm install jimp`).
+1. We import the Jimp library (make sure it's installed in your project).

-2. We define an async `main` function to use `await` with the `removeBackgroundColor` function.
+2. We define a `main` function to use async/await.

-3. We specify the input image path, output image path, target background color to remove (white in this case), and a color threshold.
+3. We specify the input image path, output image path, target color to remove (white in this case), and a color threshold.
 4. We call the `removeBackgroundColor` function with these parameters.

-5. If successful, it logs a completion message; otherwise, it catches and logs any errors.
+5. If successful, it logs a success message; otherwise, it logs an error.

-6. Finally, we call the `main` function to execute the process.
+Make sure to replace `'path/to/input/image.jpg'` and `'path/to/output/image.png'` with your actual input and output file paths.

-Make sure to adjust the `inputPath`, `outputPath`, `targetColor`, and `colorThreshold` according to your specific needs.
-The `colorThreshold` value determines how strict the color matching is – a higher value allows for more variation in the background color.
+You can adjust the `colorThreshold` value to make the color removal more or less strict.
+A higher threshold will remove colors that are close to but not exactly the target color.

-Remember to have the `removeBackgroundColor` function defined or imported in the same file or module where you're using it.
+Remember to handle any potential errors and ensure that the Jimp library is properly installed and imported in your project.

 # encodeImage index.js
 ## Imported Code Object